Makar Honcharenko

-Makar Mykhaylovych Honcharenko (Макар Михайлович Гончаренко), (April 5, 1912, Kiev, Russian Empire - April 1, 1997, Kyiv, Ukraine) was a Ukrainian football player and coach.
+Makar Mykhaylovych Honcharenko (Макар Михайлович Гончаренко), (5 April 1912 - 1 April 1997) was a Ukrainian football player and coach.
 During his career, he played as a forward for a number of clubs, but most noticeably for Dynamo Kyiv.
 Honcharenko is best known for being the last surviving player of The Death Match.

 Biography

-Honcharenko was born in a poor working family.
+Honcharenko was born in Kiev, Russian Empire in a poor working family.
 In order to help his family, he had to repair footwear early in his childhood.
 All his free time was dedicated to football.

 His career started in 1929. when he started playing for a junior football team of the factory Kommunalnik.
 Then he played for a Dombalya tram factory team.
 After that he moved to ZhelDor, where he became a first choice player in 1931.

 In the autumn of 1934 Sergey Bartminskiy, the former deputy of the Ukrainian SSR State Political Directorate forced Honcharenko to move to Ivanovo where he started playing for the local Dynamo.
-On the 3rd of August 1933 he participated in a match between Dynamo and Turkey national team.
-His team won 7-3.
+On 3 August 1933 he participated in a match between Dynamo and Turkey national team.
+His team won 7–3.
 In the same year he played for RSFSR team and was named one of the best 33 football players in USSR and the second best right winger.

 In 1934 he returned to Kyiv and started playing for Dynamo Kyiv.
 In 1935 he played for Kyiv city team in the USSR championship.
 After that he was called to the Ukrainian SSR team.

 He played a football player in a film called The Goalkeeper, which was shot in 1936.

 1938 was the best year of his career.
 Honcharenko was awarded The Best Scorer of the USSR football championship after he scored 19 goals in 24 matches, but was excluded from The best 33 USSR football players.

 The 1939 season was a failure - Honcharenko scored only twice in 23 games.
 After this season he left Dynamo for Lokomotiv Kyiv.
 In 1941 he moved to Spartak Odessa.
 He only made three appearances before the war came.